alizada-sharifi/frontend-tarkhineh/CONTRIBUTING.md

 In your pull request, include:

-- A clear description of the changes.
+- Use prefined template in the body.
 - The issue number your PR fixes (if applicable).
-- Screenshots or demos (if applicable).
+- Write aclear description of the changes.

 ### Reviewing Process